khulnasoft/khulnasoft/doc/dev/background-information/insights/backend.md

   2. Execute the searches
   3. Record the results in the database

-This process will repeat until all repositories for the series have been searched, checking at a [configurable interval of time](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/schema/schema.go?L2393:2&popover=pinned) to ensure no higher priority work has arrived.
+This process will repeat until all repositories for the series have been searched, checking at a [configurable interval of time](https://khulnasoft.com/github.com/sourcegraph/sourcegraph@175655dc14f60fb2e6387ec65e13ac8662114cec/-/blob/schema/schema.go?L2393:2&popover=pinned) to ensure no higher priority work has arrived.

-Naively implemented, the backfiller would take a long time on any reasonably sized Sourcegraph installation.
+Naively implemented, the backfiller would take a long time on any reasonably sized Khulnasoft installation.
 As an optimization, the backfiller will only query for time periods that have recorded changes in each repository.
 This is accomplished by looking at the repository's commits and determining if that time period is eligible for removal.
 Read more [below](#Backfill-compression)

 There is a rate limit associated with analyzing historical data frames.
 This limit can be configured using the site setting `insights.historical.worker.rateLimit`.
 As a rule of thumb, this limit should be set as high as possible without performance impact to `gitserver`.
-A likely safe starting point on most Sourcegraph installations is `insights.historical.worker.rateLimit=20`.
+A likely safe starting point on most Khulnasoft installations is `insights.historical.worker.rateLimit=20`.

 #### Backfill compression
 Read more about the backfilling compression in the proposal [RFC 392](https://docs.google.com/document/d/1VDk5Buks48THxKPwB-b7F42q3tlKuJkmUmaCxv2oEzI/edit#heading=h.3babtpth82k2)